Knight at the Movies - ARCHIVES

 (lots of it), and tripping on purple sunshine in Central Park all the while singing those endlessly melodic songs, the

-Rent are much more Intense.
+gang from Rent are much more Intense.
 They’re squatting in those lofts, looking to somehow get something

 “artistic” going while trying to keep the lights on.
 They’re much too self-involved to deal with larger issues.
 That’s